codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-07-gd7.md

 "24.34"
 ```

-If the member or the sorted set specified in the argument does not exist, RESP null bulk string is returned.
+If the member or the sorted set specified in the argument does not exist, RESP null bulk string(`$-1\r\n`) is returned.
 ```bash
 > ZSCORE zset_key "three"
 (nil)